vickycampo/wpTheme/wpTheme/README.md

 ## Webpack

-AWPS uses [Laravel Mix](https://laravel.com/docs/5.6/mix) for assets management.
+wpTheme uses [Laravel Mix](https://laravel.com/docs/5.6/mix) for assets management.
 Check the official documentation for advanced options

 * Edit the `webpack.mix.js` in the root directory of your theme to set your localhost URL and customize your assets
 * `npm run watch` to start browserSync with LiveReload and proxy to your custom URL